NJ woman bites police officer during arrest, cops say

 FRANKLIN BOROUGH — A woman bit an officer in the shoulder during a traffic stop and claimed to be a member of a gang, according to police.

-Police in this Sussex Count borough said they stopped Jordana M. Cappiello, 26, of Hamburg, on Route 23 near the Irish Cottage Inn just before 10 p.m.
+Police in this Sussex County borough said they stopped Jordana M. Cappiello, 26, of Hamburg, on Route 23 near the Irish Cottage Inn just before 10 p.m.
 Thursday after receiving calls she was driving erratically.
 She was described by the officer as "extremely aggressive, engaging in fighting, threatening, and violent behavior."

 Police said Cappiello shouted profanities and offensive language at the officer.